JiangkaiWu/Promptus/README.md

 *The inversion code will be open-sourced after publication.
 If needed, please email `jiangkai.wu@stu.pku.edu.cn` with the following information:

-- Your name, title and affilation
+- Your name, title, affilation and advisor (if you are currently a student)
 - Your intended use of the code

 I will promptly send you the inversion code.